Where to go apple picking in Ontario 2023

 The Farmer’s Pantry

-One of the exciting stops on the Apple Pie Trail, The Farmer’s Pantry is a fun place to visit with the family.
-Endless activities for kids include wagon rides, mini golf and a corn maze.
+The Farmer’s Pantry is one of the highlights along the popular Apple Pie Trail.
+Seasonal activities for kids include wagon rides, mini golf and a corn maze.

-The farm boast 15 varieties of apples, including Cortland apples.
-This juicy apple is sweet with a hint of tart and makes a wonderful addition to salads and charcuterie boards since they don’t discolour quickly.
+The farm boasts 15 varieties of apples, including Cortland apples.
+These juicy apples are sweet with a hint of tart and make a wonderful addition to salads and charcuterie boards since they don’t discolour quickly.

 Location: 788030 Grey County Road 13, Clarksburg